GoogleCloudPlatform/eventarc-samples/eventarc-agentic-workflows/README.md

 ### Set Environment Variables

-To make it easy to copy and paste the commands below, and to run an agent locally (see [Local Development](#local-development--testing) section), you must set relevant environment variables.
+To make it easy to copy and paste some commands below, and to run an agent locally (see [Local Development](#local-development--testing) section), you must set relevant environment variables.